bircibrain/computingguide/docs/fmri-preprocessing/hcp.md

 ## Overview

 The following guide contains instructions for how to execute a standardized minimal preprocessing pipeline for Human Connectome Project(HCP) data.
 Using modified FreeSurfer pipeline in combination with FSL preprocessing and surface projection, this pipeline implements surface based processing for high resolution fMRI and anatomical readout distortion correction to handle high resolution anatomical images.
-It also allows for [multimodal surface mapping] (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MSM) for aligning cortical surfances in a way that improves SNR.
+It also allows for [multimodal surface mapping] (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MSM) for aligning cortical surfaces in a way that improves SNR.
+The [documentation for the container](https://github.com/BIDS-Apps/HCPPipelines) may have additional information and describe features not covered here.

 ### Included preprocessing steps

-The HCP Pipelines perform the following [minimal preprocessing]((https://www.ncbi.nlm.nih.gov/pubmed/23668970) as a prerequisite to statistics or group level analysis.
+The HCP Pipelines perform the following [minimal preprocessing](https://www.ncbi.nlm.nih.gov/pubmed/23668970) as a prerequisite to statistics or group level analysis.

 For anatomical data: